Execify/langchain-multi-agent-task/README.md

   - Update a task description (updateTaskDescription: Update the description of a specific task by ID)
   - Complete a task (completeTask: Mark a task as completed by ID)

-[ ] Represent that task table as a markdown table in the chatbot ui
+- [ ] Represent that task table as a markdown table in the chatbot ui
   - Only display the task list when the user asks for it
   - Update the graph invocation to stream events, allow token streaming + send markdown table event
   - Another option would be to add a tasks field to the agent state
   - could also render the task table where the graph png is and have it update as the agent updates the table

+- [ ] Update the base prompt to auto add the agent descriptions to the other agents list

-[ ] Implement a vector store
+- [ ] Implement a vector store
   - Perhaps a file backed knowledge store (Such as PDFs)

-[ ] Add context sharing between agents as "memories" rather than messages, this may help with improved reliability.
+- [ ] Add context sharing between agents as "memories" rather than messages, this may help with improved reliability.

-[ ] Add semantic caching (of what?)
+- [ ] Add semantic caching (of responses? so similar questions return the same answer and dont go to the agent how would this work with tasks?)

 ### Guide